Barron v Potter: Facts

 Canon Barron was not on speaking terms with Mr. William James Potter, the other director of the British Seagumite Co Ltd. Their office was 28 Fleet Street.
 The constitution said that the quorum for a meeting was two (art 26).
 Mr. Potter was the chairman, with a casting vote.
 But Canon Barron was refusing to come to meetings.
-So on 23 February 1914, Mr. Potter came to meet Canon Barron, as he got off the train on a Paddington Station platform, from his country home (Woodham Ferris, Essex).
+So on 23 February 1914, Mr. Potter came to meet Canon Barron, as he got off the train on a Paddington Station platform, from his country home (Woodham Ferrers, Essex).
 He told Canon Barron they were now holding a board meeting.
 He proposed appointing more directors.
 Canon Barron objected.
 Mr. Potter said he was using his casting vote, and declared the motion effective.
 The report recorded Mr. Potter's version of the exchange as follows:

 Accordingly on February 23 he met the train at Paddington by which he expected Canon Barron to arrive, and seeing him alight from it walked by his side along the platform and said to him, “I want to see you, please.”
 Canon Barron replied, “I have nothing to say to you.”
 Mr. Potter then said, “I formally propose that we add the Reverend Charles Herbert, Mr. William George Walter Barnard, and Mr. John Tolehurst Musgrave as additional directors to the board of the British Seagumite Company Limited.
 Do you agree or object?”
 Canon Barron replied, “I object and I object to say anything to you at all.”
 Mr. Potter then said, “In my capacity as chairman I give my casting vote in their favour and declare them duly elected.”
 He continued to walk with Canon Barron a few steps and then said, “That is all I want to say; thank you.
 Good day.”

 There followed a general meeting at which new directors were again said to be appointed, again with Canon Barron's objection.
 Canon Barron sought a declaration that the appointment of the directors were ineffective, arguing that the meeting on the train station was no meeting, and that the general meeting's resolution was invalid, since the board was the only organ that could appoint more directors.